fiberhood/MorphleLogic/README.md

     make openlane

-Be sure that you have the latest version of the *magic* tool, otherwise you will get some very hard to understand errors.
+If the project is going to be built using the yellow cells as black boxes, then they have to be generated first:

+    make morphle_ycell

-The first actual step is to generate all the files for the example project:
+The next step (which is the first non optional one) is to generate all the files for the example project:

     make user_proj_example